AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 }
 ```

+>[!NOTE]
+>
+> An example implementation can be found in the Playwright Sample Test Module's on [GitHub](https://github.com/adobe/aem-test-samples/blob/aem-cloud/ui-playwright/).

 ## Running UI Tests Locally {#run-ui-tests-locally}

 Before activating UI tests in a Cloud Manager pipeline, it's recommended to run the UI tests locally against the [AEM as a Cloud Service SDK](/help/implementing/developing/introduction/aem-as-a-cloud-service-sdk.md) or against an actual AEM as a Cloud Service instance.